eove/orca/docs/story/afterword.md

 ## Known limitation

-O.R.CA is not protected against a USB key that would show one version of the OS at verification time and another version, corrupted, at boot time.
+O.R.CA is not protected against a USB stick that would show one version of the OS at verification time and another version, corrupted, at boot time.
 It is concidered too sophisticated to do for a single person.

 O.R.CA is not protected against social engineering.
 The people having shares should be aware and trained against this kind of attacks.